hmidani-abdelilah/sendmail-gmail-or-gmx-linux/README.md

 # sendmail-gmail-linux

-* using this script for helping to  make own scripts reprted on mails based  crontab.
+* this script will help you write your scripts that does reports by e-mails based on crontab.
 * send mail by cli linux server (debain - ubuntu - linux mint - kali linux ...  )
 * Windows WSL {based debain Distribution}